 Campus Permit Fraud

-We’ve also noticed permit fraud trends on University and College campuses where legitimate parking permits are altered.
-Some of the forged permits are easy to spot, while others are more sophisticated and sometimes appear to be created with high-quality printing equipment.
+With the significant improvements in digital imaging technology and do it yourself printing we have noticed an increase in permit fraud on University and College campuses.
+Some of the parking permit frauds are easy to spot, while others are more sophisticated and sometimes appear to be very good replicas of issued permits.

 In January 2016, Campus Enforcement and Patrol at Memorial University of Newfoundland reported that they saw an increase in fake permits.
 From October to December they identified 70 fake permits across their lots.
 Another example is Conestoga College who reported that they identified 34 forged permits which they anticipate cost them almost $9,000 in lost parking fees.
 Grand Valley State University also saw an increase in permit faking from a total of 9 in 2015-16 to 18 identified in the first semester of the following year.
 Most of the abuse was by students.